advancedresearch/the_century_of_satire/README.md

 As the secrets from biblical scholarship were revealed, Sven Nilsen, who grew up as a Christian in Norway, was inspired to start this project with the goal of reconstructing 2nd century cultural literature context of Roman satire in Early Christian texts.

+### Why the historical Jesus likely did not know John the Baptist

+John the Baptist was recored by Josephys as executed in the last year of Pontius Pilate.
+Therefore, there no time for Jesus Christ to preach during his 3 year ministry.

+The most likely explanation is that the historical Jesus recorded by Josephus was a rebellious leader and crucified like other people who were called the Messiah at the time.

+The literary link beween Jesus Christ and John the Baptist, is best explained through the influence of Simon Magus, which was believed by Simonians to be a disciple of John the Baptist.

+When some Simonians convert to Christianity in the middle of the 2nd century, they use John the Baptist to explain why Jesus Christ is their new savior figure, by explicitly having John the Baptist pointing out Jesus Christ as his own successor.
+This is unlikely to be a historical event, again because it does not fit the chronology in the 1st century, but also because it is specifically used to explain why Simon Magus is not the successor.

+Simon Magus was not crucified and was not seen as a rebel against the Roman empire.
+However, this changes in the after match of the Bar Kokhba war, due to many people in Rome confusing Simon Magus with Simon bar Kokhba.

 ### Simon bar Kokhba

 The Roman empire in late 1st and early 2nd century opened up more access to higher education to fill